natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 Combat maneuvers allow a character to perform special actions in combat, other than just attacking with a weapon or casting a spell.
-While the *Pathfinder RPG Core Rulebook* covers the most common sorts of combat maneuvers that a character might perform, the combat maneuver mechanics can be used for a wide variety of tricks and stunts.
+While the *PF RPG Core Rulebook* covers the most common sorts of combat maneuvers that a character might perform, the combat maneuver mechanics can be used for a wide variety of tricks and stunts.